Heart over Mind (Kim Wilde song)

-"Heart Over Mind" is the second single from English pop singer Kim Wilde's eighth studio album, Love Is (1992), and was released exclusively in the UK on 15 June 1992.
+"Heart Over Mind" is the second single from English pop singer Kim Wilde's eighth studio album, Love Is (1992), and was released exclusively in the UK on 15 June 1992 by MCA Records.
 It was the final track to be recorded for the album.
 The original album version was edited for the 7-inch single release and extended for the CD single.
 The B-side is a non-album track called "I've Found a Reason", and the CD single also featured an extended version of "Touched by Your Magic" from Love Is.
 "Heart Over Mind" became Wilde's 19th UK top-40 hit.